The Grammar Level

 • Parables, Proverbs, and Psalms

 Each subject is taught from a biblical perspective at Arma Dei Academy.
-While each day opens with prayer and a formal study of scripture, biblical discussion is not limited to a particular class period.
+While each day opens with prayer and a formal study of Scripture, biblical discussion is not limited to a particular class period.
 Scripture memory is a critical component of the curriculum.
 Students memorize passages from Ruth, Judges, I & II Samuel, Psalms, Proverbs, and I Kings.

 History/Geography